Half-Shot/half-shot.github.io/source/pages/quotes.md

 Last updated at **22:15** on the **26th of April 2016**

+## Camoyoshi

+> Camoyoshi: CUTE GIRLS DO CUTE THINGS
+> Camoyoshi: THAT'S ALL YOU NEED TO KNOW

 ## offtopic:matrix.com

 > Urist: Being so giggly about it is only a sign of inexperience, Half-Shot ;)